MicrosoftDocs/VBA-Docs/api/Access.Form.AfterLayout(even).md

 # Form.AfterLayout event (Access)

-Occurs after all charts in the specfied PivotChart view have been laid out, but before they have been rendered.
+Occurs after all charts in the specified PivotChart view have been laid out, but before they have been rendered.

 ## Syntax